 RULES FOR RECUSAL STEP 1 Confirm the conflict of interest The Committee Chair or Board Chair should confirm the existence of a conflict of interest relevant to the matter under consideration.
-STEP 2 Participation by the Interested Member at The Interested Member may participate in any part of the meeting that does not involve the conflict of interest situation. the meeting When the matter implicating the conflict of interest is ready for consideration, the Committee Chair or Board Chair will note that the Interested Member will be excused from the meeting prior to the group's deliberation and decision-making.
+STEP 2 Participation by the Interested Member at the meeting When the matter implicating the conflict of interest is ready for consideration, the Committee Chair or Board Chair will note that the Interested Member will be excused from the meeting prior to the group's deliberation and decision-making.
 Prior to being excused, the Interested Member may provide information and answer any questions regarding the following: (i) any factual information for which the Interested Member is the original source; (ii) clinical expertise that is relevant to the matter under consideration; (iii) any policies or procedures that are applicable to the committee or Board or are relevant to the matter under consideration; (iv) the Interested Member's prior involvement in the review of the matter at hand (for example, an Investigating Committee member may describe the Investigating Committee's activities and present the Investigating Committee's written report and recommendations to the MEC prior to being excused from the meeting); and (v) how the committee or Board has, in the past, managed issues similar or identical to the matter under consideration.
 STEP 3 The Interested Member is excused from the meeting The Interested Member will then be excused from the meeting (i.e., physically leave the meeting room and/or disconnect from any telephone or other electronic connection) prior to the committee's or Board's deliberation and decision-making.
 STEP 4 Record the recusal in the minutes The recusal should be documented in the minutes of the committee or Board.
 The minutes should reflect the fact that the Interested Member was excused from the meeting prior to deliberation and decision-making.
 As set forth in the Medical Staff Bylaws, once a quorum has been established, the business of the meeting may continue and actions taken will be binding regardless of whether any subsequent recusal of members causes the number of individuals present at the meeting to fall below the number required for a quorum.